-The "Steffl" is arguably one of the world's most enchanting Gothic cathedrals.
-A 12th-century construction at heart, it was renovated in Gothic style between 1304 and 1433.
-Its Northern Tower, standing at a height of 70 meters (229.6 feet), was redesigned according to Renaissance aesthetics in 1579 and the interior was given a baroque slant following the Counter Reformation.
+St. Stephen's Cathedral is considered one of the world's most enchanting Gothic cathedrals.
+A 12th-century construction, it was renovated in the Gothic style between 1304 and 1433.
+It's Northern Tower, standing at a height of 70 meters (229.6 feet), was redesigned according to Renaissance aesthetics in 1579 and the interior was given a baroque slant following the Counter-Reformation.
 St. Stephen's Cathedral's famed bell, the "Pummerin," weighing no less than 21 tons, suffered considerable fire damage in World War II.
 It has since been repaired and is now used to mark special occasions, such as to ring in the new year.
-It also houses remains of 11,000 people in the catacombs, which can be seen by the visitors.
+For those who wish to explore a different side of the cathedral, guided tours of the underground crypts are available.

 Designed and built at the end of the 19th Century by Gottfried Semper and Karl Hasenauer, the Kunsthistorisches Museum houses the Habsburg family's art collection, widely regarded to be one of the finest in Europe.
 The Picture Gallery is literally a Who's Who of the old masters, containing works by the likes of Rubens, Rembrandt, Vermeer, Dürer, Raphael, Titian and Velazquez, as well as a comprehensive collection of paintings by Breugel.
 One visit is hardly enough to take everything in - lots of people return for a second or third time.
 The Ephesus Museum - a collection of arms and armour - and the collection of ancient musical instruments in the Imperial Palace also belong to the Kunsthistorisches Museum and are worthy of a visit in their own right.